thomasthebaud/SPEAR-benchmark-code/README.md

 org="YOUR_ORG_ID"
 ```

+### Model proxy configuration

+The `02_run_LLM_inference.sh` runner now selects a model proxy based on the configured `llm_model` name.
+Each model should have a corresponding proxy module at `benchmark/bin/llm_proxies/${llm_model}.py`.
+For example:

+- `llm_model=gpt-4o-audio` → `benchmark/bin/llm_proxies/gpt-4o-audio.py`
+- `llm_model=gpt-realtime-2` → `benchmark/bin/llm_proxies/gpt-realtime-2.py`

+This proxy file must implement the inference interface used by the runner, so new speech-to-speech backend models can be added without changing the main script.

 ## Pipeline Scripts

 Run scripts from the `benchmark` directory.
 The scripts are numbered in the intended pipeline order.